 GMAU Student Membership

 This is our new evolved and enhanced option for students.
-The GMAU Student Membership for a course includes the entire curriculum videos, a new class each week, a new website, improved instructor support, and any new updates and material is always included.
-We currently offer the enhanced GMAU membership for Shotokan, Krav Maga, and Ultimate Bo.
+The GMAU Student Membership for a course includes the entire curriculum videos, fresh material every month, a new website, improved instructor support, and any new updates and material is always included.
+We currently offer the GMAU membership for Shotokan, Krav Maga, and Ultimate Bo.

 It’s time for the fun part!
 Learning, training, and progressing is what our courses are all about.
 Everyone has a different reason for learning a martial art; maybe for fitness, self defense, to have fun, bond with the family, become a more well-rounded martial artist, or because you set the goal to become a black belt someday.
 Your own home-training schedule and regimen should reflect the aspiration that you hold.
 Here are some general tips for training at home: